dekuNukem/duckyPad/keymap_instructions.md

 You can take a look at the [completed `AZERTY Belgium` keymap here](sample_profiles/keymaps/dpkm_Belgium.txt).

-## Test it out!
+## Test It Out!

 Here are some duckyScript to test if your keymap is working properly.

-Make sure to set the same keyboard layout on both the duckyPad and your OS!
+Make sure to set the same keyboard layout on both duckyPad and your OS!

-Check to see duckyPad types everything out exactly as it appears in the script.
+Check to see if duckyPad types everything out exactly as it appears in the script.
 If not, you might have made a mistake on that particular character.

-### Lazy Fox
+### Letters and Numbers

 ```
 STRING the quick brown fox jumps over the lazy dog